Update 2019 for New Redwood Deck Staining Tips

 DeckStainHelp.com has become the Internet’s go-to site for exotic wood deck staining tips.
-As with all different types of wood surfaces, we recommend you properly prep your redwood before staining.
+As with all different types of wood surfaces, we recommend you properly prep your redwood before staining in 2019.
 This involves allowing your redwood to weather for a few months prior to cleaning and brightening.
 Feel free to leave us a comment with pictures of your Redwood projects if you have them.

 New Redwood Deck Staining Help and Tips